Project COUNTER: History

 Release 3 of the Code of Practice for Journals and Databases replaced Release 2 in August 2009.
-Release 4 of the COUNTER Code of Practice, an integrated Code of Practice covering journals, databases and books, as well as multimedia content, replaced Release 3 in December 2013.
+Release 4 of the COUNTER Code of Practice, an integrated Code of Practice covering journals, databases, and books, as well as multimedia content, replaced Release 3 in December 2013.

 In 2017, COUNTER consulted widely with its communities to develop Release 5 (effective from January 2019).
-The result is a Code of Practice designed to have improved consistency, clarity, and flexibility, so that the Code of Practice can be adapted and extended as digital publishing changes over the years.
+The result is a Code of Practice that aims to improve consistency, clarity, and flexibility, allowing for adaptation and extension as digital publishing evolves over the years.

-In 2014 COUNTER also published two new Codes of Practice.
-First, the COUNTER Code of Practice for Articles, which sets a standard for the recording and reporting of usage at the individual article level.
-A very important aspect of this Code is that it can be implemented by repositories as well as by publishers and aggregators.
+In 2014, COUNTER also published two new Codes of Practice.
+First, the COUNTER Code of Practice for Articles sets a standard for the recording and reporting of usage at the individual article level.
+A very important aspect of this code is that it can be implemented by repositories as well as by publishers and aggregators.
 This is important as repositories represent a significant and growing proportion of online usage.
 Secondly, a new Code of Practice for Usage Factors, which would enable publishers to calculate Usage Factors for their journals based on COUNTER data.
 Current projects include the development of a Code of Practice for recording and reporting the usage of research data.

 Usage

-In 2019, usage of COUNTER statistics was integrated into Unsub, a web-based dashboard tool to improve the cost effectiveness of the institutions' subscription set.
+In 2019, usage of COUNTER statistics was integrated into Unsub, a web-based dashboard tool, to improve the cost-effectiveness of the institutions' subscription sets.